 - The position of the stop lines have been brought closer together.
 This will minimise the time drivers need to wait for opposing vehicles to clear the underpass and for their signal to turn green.

 It is forecast these traffic measures will reduce queues at the signals to a maximum of nine cars and delay each driver by 29 seconds at most.
 It is expected that vehicles will only need to wait once at a red light here.
-The bus stops either side approaching the underpass will also be relocated to Angel Drove to minimise traffic disruption.
-Once installed, traffic signal impact on traffic flow will be monitored.
+The bus stops either side approaching the underpass have been relocated to Angel Drove to minimise traffic disruption.
+The traffic signal impact on traffic flow will be monitored.
 If necessary, their settings can be adjusted so they operate as efficiently as possible.

-Both pedestrians and cyclists will benefit from the new shared use path which will extend past the underpass to link to current infrastructure.
-The existing shared use footway/cycleway for accessing Ely will remain as it is for travelling from the railway station towards the Angel drove/Station road roundabout.
-For more information, please see the draft plans for the underpass and the Angel drove/ Station road cycleway.
+Both pedestrians and cyclists will benefit from the new path which will extend past the underpass to link to current infrastructure.
+The existing footway/cycleway for accessing Ely will remain as it is for travelling from the railway station towards the Angel Drove/Station Road roundabout.
+For more information, please see the draft plans for the underpass and the Angel Drove/ Station Road cycleway.

 Comments or queries from members of the public were invited during June and July 2018.
 A summary of questions asked with answers can be found below.